NCBI-Hackathons/MetadataTable/README.md

 **Parsing**

-    -c case
-    Use built-in parsing template.
-Choose from (rnaseq, source).
-Default is rnaseq.

     -f
     For built-in parsing template only.
 Output the full table.
 It will be silently ignored if using user supplied xpath file.